Certified Paramedic to Registered Nurse

 - Show evidence of completion of the following courses: BIO2110 Anatomy & Physiology I, BIO2112 Anatomy & Physiology II, BIO2120 Microbiology, ENG1110 Composition I, MAT1110 Allied Health Math, PSY1120 General Psychology, PSY1130 Human Development.
 Courses must be completed with a C (2.0) minimum grade and a GPA of 2.5 in required prerequisites.

-- Paramedic courses will not be transferred until the transitional summer courses have been successfully completed.
-Upon acceptance into the Certified Paramedic Transitional program, the certified paramedic will enroll in the summer term.
-The Paramedic Transitional Nursing course is composed of seven credit hours.
-The course will be established as 2 credit hours (4 contact hours) of lab skills, 3 credit hours of theory, and 2 credit hours (6 contact hours) of clinical.
+- The Paramedic Transitional Nursing course is composed of 7 credit hours.
+The course will have established as 2 credit hours (4 contact hours) of lab skills, 3 credit hours of theory, and 2 credit hours (6 contact hours) of clinical, 2 credit hours Pharmacology and 3 credit hours Ethics (if not already completed).

 - Determine caring interventions for people to enhance readiness for self-healing, self-discovery, and self-control.